All Episodes

 So there were multiple warnings for everybody.

-And then the same people involved in rigging the exact same names.
+And then the same people involved in rigging the exact same names, the ones that rigged the investigation into Hillary's email server.

 There's no ambiguity that Hillary broke the law.

-The evidence violating the espionage act, clear.
+The evidence violating the Espionage Act, clear.

-Him complaining that it's a witch hunt and that he should fire people that were wasting taxpayer money and time, and that he's frustrated with the process because he knew he was innocent, how to innocent people act.
+And for all the Democrats that claim that they worry about obstruction and Donald Trump obstructed the investigation of the, by the deep state, while there was no underlying crime, him complaining that it's a witch hunt and that he should fire people that were wasting taxpayer money and time and that he's frustrated with the process because he knew he was innocent.

 They usually say they're innocent.